Why do Japanese Have Difficulty Speaking English

 Most English instruction in Japan is textbook-based, which can limit students’ exposure to authentic, conversational English.

 Textbooks often contain scripted dialogues and simplified language that do not accurately reflect how native English speakers converse in real-life situations.
-This can lead to difficulties understanding and participating in natural, unscripted conversations.
+This can lead to difficulties in understanding and participating in natural, unscripted conversations.

 Furthermore, the lack of immersive language experiences, such as study abroad programs, language exchanges, or interaction with native speakers, can hinder the development of practical speaking and listening skills, making it more challenging for Japanese learners to become proficient in English.